Green Line (Pakistan Railways): Equipment

-The Green Line is among the trains operating in the luxurious category in the Pakistani railway system.
-It features an AC Parlor Class that resembles the look of a luxury bus.
-It has two parlor cars, five Business coaches, and six AC Standard coaches.
-It also has four to five economy-class coaches.
+The train has Economy Class, AC Standard, AC Business and Parlour Car accommodations.

 Suspension

 In the wake of the 2022 Pakistan Floods, the train's operations were suspended from 27 August 2022.
 With floodwater receding and rehabilitation of effected train tracks completing, Pakistan Railway announced they would resume the Green Line's operations in December 2022.

 2022 Upgrades

 On 28 November 2022, 46 high-speed coaches were delivered to Pakistan Railways by the China Railway Construction Corporation as per an agreement signed in 2021.
 These more modern coaches were first employed in the Green Line.

 Reinauguration

 Green Line Express was re-inaugurated by Prime Minister of Pakistan Shehbaz Sharif on 27 January 2023.